-After a coffee break, we get down to work by answering the following questions: How do I market the Kickbox programme internally?
-How do I motivate employees to provide their own ideas and drive them forward?
-To what extent do corporate hierarchies and decision-making processes conflict with the Kickbox programme, and how do we deal with this?
-These are just a few of the questions with which the Swisscom Kickbox team as well as some of the companies have gained relevant experience and actively exchange information.
+After the coffee break, it's time to get to work: How do I test my kickbox idea efficiently?
+How do I manage to convince possible stakeholders?
+To what extent do corporate hierarchies and decision-making processes conflict with my idea, and how should I deal with this?
+These are just a few of the questions that the Swisscom Kickbox team and the Kickboxers are tackling with sticky-notes and heated discussions.

 More on the topic